 Seaport Marine also offers virtual guidance to assist arriving vessels with cleaning routines to ensure their cargo holds are suitable for inspection and load ready.

 Ensure your cargo is protected and untampered with.
 Seaport Marine surveyors conduct Hatch Sealing to verify that no contamination or loss of cargo occurs during transit to discharge port.
 These surveys are conducted on board the vessel at the completion of loading.
 All cargo hold accesses, including hatch covers and man-ways, are sealed using either lock-tite seals or lead wire seals; a “Hatch Sealing Certificate” is provided to the vessel at the completion of the survey, certifying that all hatches and accesses were sealed.

-Attend on site to assess the condition of heavy and valuable equipment prior to and after transferring and securing.
+Attend on site to assess the condition of heavy and valuable equipment or breakbulk prior to, during, and after discharging.